ischubert/gym-physx/README.md

 root@CONTAINER_ID:~/git$ cd gym-physx
 root@CONTAINER_ID:~/git/gym-physx$ pip install .
 ```
+The `rai-python` Docker images are public, but github will ask you to log in before being able to pull the image from the registry.

 ### Manual Installation
 Alternatively, install `rai-python` as detailed [here](https://github.com/ischubert/rai-python/tree/plan_conditioned_rl).
 Configure PhysX=1 in `config.mk` before running `make`.